-The endowment, when fully funded, will provide scholarship funds to defray the cost of private voice lessons and will support a minimum of six voice students annually.
+The endowment will provide scholarship funds to defray the cost of private voice lessons and will support a minimum of six voice students annually.

 While you may not have known Frances, we hope you will consider joining us in honoring her spirit of dedication and unconditional generosity.
 This scholarship will allow many students to discover the challenges and rewards of individual vocal instruction, and, maybe, learn a life lesson or two along the way.

 You can contribute online now with your credit card, using our secure web server.
 The contribution form will be pre-selected to direct your gift to the Frances Breeze Scholarship Endowment fund.